 Applications are due by 5 p.m. on Friday, Dec.
 23, 2016.
 Application packets must include the following: Application Face Page; Table of Contents; Candidate’s CV; Candidate Statement (up to 2 pages, include specified components); Research Plan (up to 5 pages); Individual Development Plan; Training Plan; Mentoring Plan; Mentors’ Letters, NIH Biosketches and Mentee Tables; Chair (required) and Chief (if applicable) Letters of Support; Example of Written Product by the Candidate; and Statement verifying US Citizenship or Permanent Resident (Green Card) Status.

 - KL2 Application and Instructions

-An information session describing the program and application process was held at noon on Monday, Nov.
-16, 2015.
-Interviews will be scheduled in January 2016.
-One or two new KL2 Scholar(s) will be named with an anticipated start date in February 2016.
+There was an information session describing the program and application process on Tuesday, November 8, 2016 in CTRB 2161.
+Interviews will be scheduled in February 2017.
+The new KL Scholar(s) will be named with an anticipated start date in April, 2017.

 For more information, contact:

 - Thomas A. Pearson, MD, PhD, Director, KL2 program, 352-733-1800, email@example.com

 - Maria Gavidia, MA, Coordinator, KL2 program, 352-294-8340, firstname.lastname@example.org